AllstaRawR/FILFY/README.md

 # FANTASTICALLY INTEGRATED LOAD-ORDER FOR YOU
 ###### If you would like to see the general contents of the list, it is available at [Load Order Library](https://loadorderlibrary.com/lists/filfy-fantastically-integrated-load-order-for-you) for quick viewing without downloading.

+### CAUTION: Adding mods to this list will only work if you know what you're doing, as all plugins are ESM flagged.
+This means you cannot add any plugins that aren't ESM flagged without going through a lot of steps.

 | RECOMMENDED SPECS | REQUIRED SPECS |
 | ----------- | ----------- |
 | <img src="https://raw.githubusercontent.com/RevontuletCXVII/Image-Vault/4db34405eeaca0239ac27c0665dd9c4c28fed357/FILFY/Icons/SpecSheet_CPU_FILFY.svg" width="24"> &nbsp; Intel Core i7-9700K | <img src="https://raw.githubusercontent.com/RevontuletCXVII/Image-Vault/5265583b7a73410aa184bfafb76d1cca86bfc84e/FILFY/Icons/SpecSheet_CPU_FILFY_REQUIRED.svg" width="24"> &nbsp; Intel Core i3-8100 |